 Then I knew I had a choice to make:

 – say bye-bye to the opportunity

-Then the progress started with the 108, practising daily, watching the DVDs, learning, then practising it over again.
+Then the progress started with the 108, practising daily, watching the DVDs, learning, then practising it over & over again.

 I became a student of Andrew Rohowyj in 2012.
 My enjoyment of tai chi has evolved, quite accidentally (or intentionally), over a number of years.
 I practised yoga for a number of years and enjoyed the peace that it brought.
 I then decided to practise meditation for a number of years and experiment with a more passive form of exercise.
 This led to my discovery of Yuan-Chi Tai Chi Chuan, a wonderful coming together of the two.

 I now find myself on a patient yet potent journey to achieve a heightened state of awareness which, I believe, tai chi will bring.
 I feel as though I am at present only scratching the surface.
 As a primary school teacher, my commitment to tai chi seems to be directly proportionate to my capacity to create engaging learning experiences in the classroom.